 'The Book of Dreams', from Rolling Stone Magazine.

-Federico Fellini was one of Italy's most famous film directors, widely considered one of the most influential directors of the 20th century.
-Fellini is best known for classic pictures like 'La Strada' (1954), 'La Dolce Vita' (1960), '8 1/2' (1963), 'Fellini: Satyricon' (1969) and 'Amarcord' (1973).
-His highly autobiographical work often borders to the sensational and surreal.
-Recurring themes are Rome, the Catholic Church, the circus and clowns, huge women, love for cinema, scenes of decadence and people with unusual physical appearances.
+Federico Fellini was one of Italy's most famous film directors, widely considered one of the most influential in his field.
+He is best-known for classic pictures like 'La Strada' (1954), 'La Dolce Vita' (1960), '8 1/2' (1963), 'Fellini: Satyricon' (1969) and 'Amarcord' (1973).
+His highly autobiographical work often borders on the sensational and surreal.
+Recurring themes are Rome, the Catholic Church, the circus, clowns, huge women, love for cinema, scenes of decadence and people with unusual physical appearances.
 His very recognizable and eccentric style inspired the eponym "Fellinesque".
-Little is known that before his cinematic career, in the late 1930s and early 1940s, Fellini was also a busy comic artist.
-He drew humorous series like 'Giacomino', 'Cico e Pallina', 'Geppi, La Bimba Atomica' and 'Storieline di il Professore'.
-Later in life he collaborated with Milo Manara and kept sketching comics and cartoons before each new movie project.
+Throughout his career, he won several awards and gained popularity among general viewers, intellectuals and fellow arthouse film directors.
+Little is known that before his cinematic career, in the late 1930s and early 1940s, Fellini was also active as a comic artist, drawing humorous series like 'Giacomino', 'Cico e Pallina', 'Geppi, La Bimba Atomica' and 'Storieline di il Professore'.
+Later in life, he collaborated with comic artist Milo Manara and kept making cartoon-like sketches before each new movie project.
+Federico Fellini remains one of the few famous live-action film directors to have drawn comics in their career, along with Jan Bucquoy, Damiano Damiani, Don Dohler, Terry Gilliam, Alejandro Jodorowsky, David Lynch, Dick Maas, Robert Rodriguez and Frank Tashlin.

 Early life

-Federico Fellini was born in 1920 in Rimini, a bath town near the East Italian coast.
-His father worked as a baker, travelling salesman and a vendor.
-As a child, Fellini loved going to the cinema, praising Charlie Chaplin, Laurel & Hardy, Buster Keaton, Walt Disney and the Marx Brothers as much as Luis Buñuel, Roberto Rossellini and Sergei Eisenstein.
-He also enjoyed the circus, developing a lifelong fascination with clowns.
-Fellini additionally devoured numerous novels, fairy tales and comics.
-His favorite magazine was Il Corriere dei Piccoli, which published both local "fumetti" (photo comics) as well as translations of U.S. titles.
-Fellini was particularly mezmerized by Winsor McCay's 'Little Nemo in Slumberland', Floyd Gottfredson's 'Mickey Mouse', George McManus' 'Bringing Up Father', Frederick Burr Opper's 'Happy Hooligan', Lyman Young's 'Tim Tyler's Luck', Alex Raymond's 'Flash Gordon' and Lee Falk's 'Mandrake the Magician' and 'The Phantom'.
-All these forms of entertainment inspired his own outlook on life, which often mixed realism with fantasy.
+Federico Fellini was born in 1920 in Rimini, a bathing resort near the East Italian coast.
+His father worked as a baker, traveling salesman and a vendor.
+As a child, Fellini loved going to the cinema, praising Charlie Chaplin, Laurel & Hardy, Buster Keaton, Walt Disney and the Marx Brothers equally as much as Luis Buñuel, Roberto Rossellini and Sergei Eisenstein.
+He was also mesmerized by the circus, developing a lifelong love-hate relationship with clowns.
+Fellini additionally devoured novels, fairy tales and comics.
+His favorite comic magazine was Il Corriere dei Piccoli, which ran both local "fumetti" (photo comics) and translations of U.S. series.
+Fellini was particularly fond of Winsor McCay's 'Little Nemo in Slumberland', Floyd Gottfredson's 'Mickey Mouse', George McManus' 'Bringing Up Father', Frederick Burr Opper's 'Happy Hooligan', Lyman Young's 'Tim Tyler's Luck', Alex Raymond's 'Flash Gordon' and Lee Falk's 'Mandrake the Magician' and 'The Phantom'.
+Blessed with a strong imagination, all these forms of entertainment inspired his later work.

-Fellini had a gift for drawing and caricaturing, which motivated him to become a caricaturist and portrait painter.
 Not interested in listening to boring teachers, Fellini only finished high school.
 His attempt to study law at the University of Rome in 1939 was merely a ploy to please his parents.
-In reality he never attended class and already had a more satisfying career as a columnist for the bi-weekly humor magazine Marc'Aurelio.
-Fellini had a gift for drawing and earned money as a caricaturist too.
+He never attended class and already had a more satisfying career as a columnist for the bi-weekly humor magazine Marc'Aurelio.
+As he also had a gift for drawing, he earned money as a caricaturist too.
 He sketched guests in restaurants and cafés and drew caricatures of film stars for the Fulgor cinema in Rimini.
-The cinema manager paid him with free film tickets.
+The theater manager paid him with free film tickets.

 'Geppi, La Bimba Atomica' (1940).